Reissued with updates to the country summary.

-Demonstrations occur regularly throughout the country.
-Large public demonstrations can take place for a variety of political or economic issues.
-Demonstrations can shutdown roads and highways, often without prior notice or estimated reopening timelines.
-Road closures may significantly reduce access to public transportation and may disrupt travel within and between cities.
+Demonstrations occur regularly throughout the country and can be about a variety of political or economic issues.
+They can shutdown roads and highways, often without prior notice or estimated reopening timelines.
+Demonstrations and road closures may significantly reduce access to public transportation and may disrupt travel within and between cities.
 Protests can become violent and can result in fatalities and injuries.

-U.S. government employees must adhere to the noted restrictions:
+U.S. direct-hire government employees must adhere to the noted restrictions:

 Read the country information page for additional information on travel to Colombia.